ericglau/ci.gradle/docs/installFeature.md

 In Open Liberty runtime versions 18.0.0.1 and below, this task will be skipped.
 A warning message will be displayed.
 The Open Liberty runtime versions 18.0.0.1 and below are bundled with all applicable features.
 There is no need to install or uninstall additional features.

+### Dependencies

+The Liberty Gradle plugin defines the `libertyFeature` dependency configuration for installing features.
+If the `java` plugin is applied in the build, then the `libertyFeature` configuration extends from the `java` plugin's `compileOnly` configuration to provide WebSphere Application Server Liberty API, SPI, and  Java specification dependencies.

+The `libertyFeature` dependency configuration can install features in Liberty runtime versions 18.0.0.2 and above.
+Use the `io.openliberty.features` group for Open Liberty features, or the `com.ibm.websphere.appserver.features` group for WebSphere Liberty features.

+You need to include `group`, `name`, and `version` values that describes the artifacts to use.
+An `ext` value for the ESA file type can be used but is not required.

 ### dependsOn
 `installFeature` depends on `installLiberty`.
 If no specific features are requested, `installFeature` depends on `libertyCreate` to evaluate the set of features in the server configuration file.